MAKING GODS FOR MEN (Part 2)

 In the first part of this piece, we began to draw out great lessons and cautions from this unfortunate incident.

-First, we examined that Moses’ leadership style contributed mainly to the spiritual immaturity and carnality of the children of Israel.
+First, we examined that Moses’ style of leadership contributed mainly to the spiritual immaturity and carnality of the children of Israel.
 How?

 Let us now consider more lessons.